Coroner: More information needed to complete trooper's autopsy

 URBANA — Champaign County Coroner Duane Northrup said he is awaiting further results “to clarify or complete the final autopsy results” on an Illinois State trooper who was killed in a single-vehicle accident in Bondville last week.

-Senior Master Trooper Todd A. Hanneken, 45, of Long Creek, near Mt.
-Zion, died Thursday morning when his squad car struck an electric pole, then a tree.
-He had been westbound on Illinois 10 in Bondville near County Road 600 E.
+Senior Master Trooper Todd A. Hanneken, 45, of Long Creek, near Mount Zion, died Thursday morning when his squad car struck an electric pole, then a tree.
+He had been westbound on Illinois 10 in Bondville near County Road 600 East.

 He was pronounced dead at Carle Foundation Hospital after being airlifted there.